Quagmire

 Become a Premium Member and post notes and photos about your poem like Emile Pinet.

-“Love defines who we are as a species,” By Poet A quagmire is soft, murky land that shakes or yields under the foot, in other words, a swamp.
-But, one that is imbued with sticky mud, where progress is slow and soles get stuck.
-A quagmire is also a synonym for an unpleasant, constrictive situation, which is not easy to escape from.
-Look around, we are stuck in a swamp of greed and hate.
-A quagmire of our own making; progress is a by-product of war, innocent blood sticks to our souls.
-We are sinking into conformity; stuck in our ways change is strictly rationed to the masses; its introduction tightly controlled by a few.
-We are born as a cog in a system designed to extract our individualism and replace it with compliance thereby keeping us stuck within the very gears that keep grinding us down in society.
-We need to drain that swamp!
+A quagmire is a soft, murky bog that shakes or yields under the foot: in other words, a swamp.
+One that is imbued with sticky mud; where progress is impeded and souls get stuck.
+A quagmire is also a synonym: for an unpleasant, constrictive situation, from which it is not easy to escape.
+Look around you; we are stuck in a swamp of rage and hate.
+A quagmire of our own making.
+Bigotry is a by-product of fear and greed, and the blood of the innocent sullies our souls.
+We are sinking into conformity; stuck in the quicksand of complacency.
+Change is strictly rationed to the masses, and it is tightly controlled by a few.
+We are born as a cog in a system designed to extract our individualism and replace it with compliance; thereby keeping us stuck within the very gears that keep grinding us down.
+We need to drain that swamp, but the alligators are always on patrol.

 Copyright © | Year Posted 2024